-TopResume writer, Lauren P.
+TopResume writer Lauren P.

-Networking through mutual contacts and face-to-face interactions is always valuable.
+Networking through mutual contacts and face-to-face interactions is also always valuable.
 It never hurts to join professional organizations, attend networking events and conferences, and confer with like-minded professionals.
-It’s also good to tag along with current colleagues that invite you out to lunch or dinner with a former coworker of theirs; it's a less formal and more organic way to connect and one never knows where these interactions may lead!
-It may also serve a client well to reconnect with old mentors and former supervisors to see if they have any potential ideas for searching or any leads.
+It’s also good to tag along with current colleagues that invite you out to lunch or dinner with a former coworker of theirs; it's a less formal and more organic way to connect and you never know where these interactions may lead!
+It may also serve your job search well to reconnect with old mentors and former supervisors to see if they have any potential ideas for searching or any leads.

-TopResume writer, Carrie M.
+TopResume writer Carrie M.

-TopResume writer, Mark S.
+TopResume writer Mark S.

-TopResume writer, Keith F.
+TopResume writer Keith F.

-TopResume writer, Cheryl P.
+TopResume writer Cheryl P.

-TopResume writer, Joanna I.
+TopResume writer Joanna I.

 Talk to everyone.
 Don't be afraid to strike up conversations wherever you go if you’re on the hunt.
 Carry business cards with you – you never know who you’ll meet who might know someone who knows someone who’s looking for someone with your skills.
-Always have that elevator pitch ready.
+And always have that elevator pitch ready.